Books Set in Eastern Europe & Russia

 Book Summary

-But then neighbors disappear, those who speak out are never seen again and every new day is uncertain.
+But then neighbors disappear, those who speak out are never seen again, and every new day is uncertain.
+Resistance has a price, and soon the idea of mere survival feels like a dream.

 The Book Girls Say…

-International Bestselling Author Erin Litteken used her degree in history, passion for research, and her great-grandmother stories about life in Ukraine before and during the war to create this historical fiction book about the Holodomor genocide.
+International Bestselling Author Erin Litteken used her degree in history, passion for research, and her great-grandmother’s stories about life in Ukraine before and during the war to create this historical fiction book about the Holodomor genocide.

 Book Summary